With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreMonterey County Behavioral Health Adult is a mental health clinic in Monterey County, CA, located at 1441 Constitution Boulevard, Building 400, Suite 202, 93906.
-Monterey County Behavioral Health Adult provides outpatient treatment and telemedicine/telehealth.
-Monterey County Behavioral Health Adult offers psychotropic medication, group therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Monterey County Behavioral Health Adult also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services offered at Monterey County Behavioral Health Adult include integrated primary care services, court-ordered outpatient treatment and family psychoeducation.
+Learn MoreMonterey County Behavioral Health Adult is a mental health clinic in Monterey County, California, located at 1441 Constitution Boulevard, Building 400, Suite 202, 93906 zip code.
+Monterey County Behavioral Health Adult offers outpatient treatment and telemedicine/telehealth.
+Monterey County Behavioral Health Adult provides behavior modification, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Monterey County Behavioral Health Adult also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
+Some other services provided by Monterey County Behavioral Health Adult include family psychoeducation, integrated primary care services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.